psydrake/adviceOwl/README.md

 **UPDATE:** This project now uses [Cordova 6.5.0](https://www.npmjs.com/package/cordova).

 I have had success running the project on a virtual iPhone as well as my physical Android phone.
 On the command line, within the project directory:
+* **iOS:**
-* iOS: `cordova emulate ios --verbose`
+  `cordova emulate ios --verbose`
-* Android (plug your phone into your computer): `cordova run android --verbose`
-  * UPDATE: `cordova emulate android --verbose` works for me, as of Cordova 6.5.0

-* For Android: If you run `cordova build android` and get the error: "platforms/android/ant-build/AndroidManifest.xml:2: error: Error: Float types not allowed (at 'versionCode' with value 'NaN').", run the `./setVersion.sh` script to overwrite the NaN value in that file.

-* For iOS (a note to myself before uploading the app package to iTunes connect):
+  * **NOTE For iOS** (a note to myself before uploading the app package to iTunes connect):
     * Run the `./fixIOSBuild.sh` script before running `cordova build ios`, be sure to - it fixes the incorrect casing for the app identifier that cordova automatically generates.
     * After successfully packaging the app for iOS, run `./revertPackageName.sh` to revert the parts of `./fixIOSBuild.sh` that affect Android, so your next Android build will be successful.
   * **NOTE:** This system is terrible, but I made the mistake of provisioning Advice Owl's bundle/app ID as `net.edrake.AdviceOwl` instead of `net.edrake.adviceowl` on Apple's developer site, so here we are.

+* **Android (plug your phone into your computer):**
+  `cordova run android --verbose`
+  * UPDATE: `cordova emulate android --verbose` works for me, as of Cordova 6.5.0
+  * **NOTE for Android:**
+    * If you run `cordova build android` and get the error: "platforms/android/ant-build/AndroidManifest.xml:2: error: Error: Float types not allowed (at 'versionCode' with value 'NaN').", run the `./setVersion.sh` script to overwrite the NaN value in that file.

 ## Install On Your Phone / Tablet
 * [Advice Owl for Android](https://play.google.com/store/apps/details?id=net.edrake.adviceowl)